Malta financial services

 If you’re a UK or EU national living in or thinking about moving to Malta, you could enjoy some significant tax advantages.

-You might be an international EU professional with pension or investment requirements.
+You might be an international EU professional with pension, investment or tax efficiency requirements.

 The Maltese tax system is different from that in the UK and many other countries, particularly for non-domiciled individuals.
 There are various residence programmes available to people moving to Malta that can limit the tax you have to pay and protect certain assets from taxation.